F5Networks/f5-azure-arm-templates/supported/autoscale/ltm/via-dns/1nic/existing-stack/bigiq/README.md

 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - After deploying the template, if you make manual changes to the BIG-IP configuration, you should visit [this section](#backup-big-ip-configuration-for-cluster-recovery).
 - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs).
 - **NEW:**  Beginning with release 5.3.0.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
 Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only (name starts with **LTM**) or All modules (image name starts with **All**) available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
 Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
 If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
 See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#microsoft-azure) for recommended Azure instance types.
+See the Supported BIG-IP Versions table for the available options for different BIG-IP versions.

 ## Security